“What is the VA Aid & Attendance Benefit?”

 Is spending more money per month for unreimbursed (out-of-pocket) recurring healthcare and medical expenses then your monthly income.

-Less than $40-$80k savings defined as a total of all: Bank & credit union accounts, stocks, bonds, CDs, money markets, mutual funds, 401k & IRA retirement programs, rental property, vacation property, business interests, part time income etc. Primary residence, one automobile and personal possessions are not counted as part of countable assets.
+Assets include the sum of all: Bank & credit union accounts, stocks, bonds, CDs, money markets, mutual funds, 401k & IRA retirement programs, income from rental property, vacation property, business interests, part time income etc. Your primary residence, one automobile and personal possessions are not counted as part of countable assets.

-[toggle title=”What documents are required to receive the benefit?”]
+“What documents are required to receive the benefit?”

 Discharge papers: Military record of “Honorable Discharge”